 And I'll leave you with today's bit of presentation inspiration and that comes from Al Shalloway, and that is “Visualizations act as a campfire around which we gather to tell stories.”
 Let’s all make our presentations a cozy campfire for telling our data story.
 Til next time…Namaste.

 Do you have a chart or slide that needs some TLC?
-Submit it today!
+Contact me today!